Disclaimer: I own nothing, nothing at all! I disclaim everything and give all its claims to Square.

 "Uh… I'm guessing you missed me?"
 I grinned weakly as his gaze honed in on my lips.

 Adorableness gave way to sexy as he brought his mouth to mine.
 Seriously, dear listener, find yourself a monster man.
-Or… monster woman, if that's how you swing.
+Or… monster woman, if that's how you swing, we're accepting here.

 For a while, nothing was said.
-Not verbally at least.
-When we did surface from each other, I was dizzy and giddy and wondering how we were ever just simply friends when there was so much more between us.
+When we surfaced from each other, I was dizzy and giddy and wondering how we were ever just simply friends when there was so much more between us.

 "Don't do that again."
 He whispered hoarse and gravelly.
 "Just don't."